prosodylab/prosobeast-annotation-tool/README.md

 The init screen also allows you to optionally upload an audio folder containing the files referenced in your CSV.
 This will allow playback of the audio files in the interactive visualisation.

-## Pitch Extraction Tool
+## Prosody Extraction Tool

-The annotation tool integrates a Pitch Extraction Tool.
+The annotation tool integrates a Prosody Extraction Tool.

 <img src="figures/pitch_screen.png" width="900px"/>

-The pitch extraction tool optionally takes as input a CSV file describing the database, the audio recordings and corresponding TextGrid annotations.
+The prosody extraction tool optionally takes as input a CSV file describing the database, the audio recordings and corresponding TextGrid annotations.

 The CSV file has at least a column `file` containing the filenames.